wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 ### Pulling coax ###
 Mounting an antenna in your attic is the easy part.
 Getting the coax cable to run from the antenna to inside the house is the harder part.

 My attic has quite a bit of head-room, so I was able to fanagle a 10-foot piece of plastic electrical conduit through an interior wall by drilling holes through the top and bottom plates of the wall.
-With this conduit in place, I was able to run coax from my attic to my utilility room located in the basement.
+With this conduit in place, I was able to run coax from my attic to my utility room located in the basement.
+Having conduit is nice, in case I want to 'fish' another cable through through the wall in the future.

 ![alt text][antenna_2]